prevwong/drooltip.js/README.md

 ## Overview

-Drooltip.js is a lightweight native-js plugin/extension that allows you to create beutiful, customizable and intelligent tooltips, capable of showing anything from simple text, loading dynamic content and loading entire HTML elements!
+Drooltip.js is a lightweight native-js plugin/extension that allows you to create beautiful, customizable and intelligent tooltips, capable of showing anything from simple text, loading dynamic content and loading entire HTML elements!

 ## Installation & Usage